danidiaz/really-small-backpack-example/lesson7-module-identity/README.md

 match.

-Suppose we go wild in the `mixins:` section, renaming modules and module signatures, making multiple copies of them.
+Suppose we go wild in the `mixins:` section, renaming modules and module signatures, making multiple copies of both.
 We might end up with two or more "instantiated" modules which have different names but which, if we trace back the chains of module and module signature renamings, actually are produced by the *exact same combination* of  module signatures and implementation modules.